photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

     Indexing large photo and video collections significantly benefits from [local SSD storage](troubleshooting/performance.md#storage) and plenty of memory for caching.
 Especially the conversion of RAW images and the transcoding of videos are very demanding.

-!!! info ""
-    If your server runs out of memory, the index is frequently locked, or other system resources are running low while indexing, you should [try reducing the number of workers](config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on the performance of the server).
-As a measure of last resort, you may [disable using TensorFlow](config-options.md#feature-flags) for image classification and facial recognition.

 ### Architecture Specific Notes ###